juhp/cabal-rpm/README.md

     $ cblrpm install [pkg][-ver]

-will yum install available missing dependencies and run "cabal install" to build the package.
+will yum/dnf install available missing dependencies and run "cabal install" to build the package.

 ## Development